pyeventsourcing/eventsourcing/docs/topics/dcb.rst

     :pyobject: DCBMapper

-Concrete subclasses will implement serialization and deserialization functionality for a subclass of :class:`~eventsourcing.dcb.domain.Decision`, with the base class implementing the getting and resolving of the decision class topic, and the straightforward transfer of the :data:`~eventsourcing.dcb.domain.Event.uuid` and :data:`~eventsourcing.dcb.domain.Event.metadata` attributes.
+Concrete subclasses will implement serialization and deserialization functionality for a subclass of :class:`~eventsourcing.domain_new.Decision`, with the base class implementing the getting and resolving of the decision class topic, and the straightforward transfer of the :data:`~eventsourcing.domain_new.Event.uuid` and :data:`~eventsourcing.domain_new.Event.metadata` attributes.

 This library provides three sets of matching mappers and base decision classes: